Projects per year

 - Assistant Professor Mads Jochumsen

-- Associate Professor Lotte N. S. Andreasen Struijk
+- Professor Lotte N. S. Andreasen Struijk

 - Department of Materials and Production: